MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-05-edgar-allan-poe-amigurumi.markdown

 **Please note that this is a work in progress to be completed in October 2022**

 This pattern is for private use only.
+If posting it on social media, kindly mention that it was originally designed by VioletAndOberon.

 # Edgar